 Temples of Angkor Wat

-This huge pyramid temple, surrounded by a moat symbolizing the Hindu cosmos (570 ft. w x 4 mi. long) was built by Suryavarman II between 1113 and 1150 and is regarded as the supreme masterpiece of Khmer architecture!
+This huge pyramid temple, surrounded by a moat symbolizing the Hindu cosmos (570 feet wide x 4 miles long) was built by Suryavarman II between 1113 and 1150 and is regarded as the supreme masterpiece of Khmer architecture!
 Angkor Wat is dedicated to the Hindu deity Vishnu.
 The temple’s balance, composition, and beauty make it one of the finest monuments in the world.
 The expansive bas-relief carvings depict famous meticulous scenes from various mythological stories and historic events.
 Climb the steps to reach the second tier and then the third, and finally the central courtyard within, by climbing the steep steps oriented towards any of the four cardinal points.
 Please be warned that these steps are extremely steep and it is suggested that the steps on the south be taken, as they have now been fitted with a handrail.

-Churning of the Sea Milk
+Churning of the Sea of Milk

 The massive “Churning of the Sea of Milk” bas-relief, which stands apart for the quality of its carving, ingenious composition, and the impressive measures conservators have taken to ensure its longevity.
 The relief depicts an ancient Indian story.
 Lord Vishnu cajoles demons (asuras) and gods (devas) into working together to produce an elixir of immortality they both covet.
 They churn the waters of the cosmic ocean using a sacred mountain as a pivot and a supernatural, five-headed snake as a rope.

-Kbal Spean is a less visited Hindu-archeological site that we feel is an ideal setting for light hiking.
+Kbal Spean is a less visited Hindu-archaeological site that we feel is an ideal setting for light hiking.
 Set deep in the jungle, the amazingly carved riverbed is referred to as the “River of 1,000 Lingas”.
 You will see many Hindu deities dotted around the area with “lingas” (Shiva) elaborately carved in the riverbed.
 Kbal Spean was just recently discovered by Western eyes in 1969 when ethnologist Jean Boulbet was shown the area by a local hermit.
 Following years of civil war, the site became open to the public in 1998.
-An approx. 1.2 mi/2 km uphill walk to the carvings, the winding path is very nice.
+An approximately 1.2 mile/2 km uphill walk to the carvings, the winding path is very nice.
 Don’t miss the outstanding carvings of Vishnu in the upper section of the river!

 The first temple-mountain constructed in Angkor with a commanding hilltop location is an extremely popular spot for sunsets.
 The final climb to the top of the temple is steep and very dangerous at dark.
 Elephants will carry you to the hilltop for a fee but the temple stairs you still have to climb on your own.
 When to visit: A hike up Phnom Bakheng affords fine sunset views of Angkor Wat.
 It is misty and mysterious and gives you a sense of jungle and forest vegetation.

 Built during the time of King Jayavarman VII, this is considered one of the most beautiful of the Khmer temple complexes that have not been restored but left surrounded by jungle.
 The photogenic and atmospheric combination of trees growing out of the ruins and the surrounding jungle make it one of Angkor’s most popular temples after Angkor Wat and the Bayon.
-Based on the masses converging in the relatively small area of Ta Prohm—we respectfully suggest a 6:15 AM departure from the Raffles for a more special, personal morning visit.
+Based on the masses converging in the relatively small area of Ta Prohm, we respectfully suggest a 6:15 a.m. departure from the Raffles for a more special, personal morning visit.

 Terraces of the Leper King

 This terrace was built just north of the Elephant Terrace and is named for the seated statue which once occupied the platform (now moved to the National Museum in Phnom Penh).
-The statue, formerly thought to represent a legendary “leper king,” now is considered to represent Yama, the Lord of the Dead; the terrace itself might have functioned as a cremation platform.
+The statue, formerly thought to represent a legendary “leper king”, now is considered to represent Yama, the Lord of the Dead.
+The terrace itself might have functioned as a cremation platform.
 It is 80 feet long and shaped like a “U”.
 Its north, east, and south walls face outward and are deeply carved with seated gods and goddesses.
 Within, and separated by a narrow trench, there is another set of carved walls.